CWood-sdf/pineapple/README.md

 # Pineapple

-The ultimate theme manager for neovim
+The ultimate theme manager for Neovim

 ## Why

 The goals of this plugin are:

 - Find a theme without using google
-- Be able to preview a theme in neovim (including its treesitter support)
+- Be able to preview a theme in neovim (including its Tree-sitter support)
 - Install a theme and change the colorscheme without touching the config

 ## Requirements